pip-services/pip-services-docs/content/en/python/mongodb/connect/mongodb_connection_resolver.md

     MongoDbConnectionResolver implementation.
     Helper class that resolves MongoDB connection
     and credential parameters, validates them and generates a connection URI.

-    It is able to process multiple connections to MongoDB cluster nodes.
 ---

 **Implements:** [IReferenceable](../../../commons/refer/ireferenceable), [IConfigurable](../../../commons/config/iconfigurable)

+### Description

+The MongoDbConnectionResolver class allows you to create a MongoDB connection resolver that resolves MongoDB connection and credential parameters, validates them and generates a connection URI.

+Important points

+-  It is able to process multiple connections to MongoDB cluster nodes.

 #### Configuration parameters